CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

   - use
   ```

-Let's see the RoleBinding we will create.
+Let's take a look at the RoleBinding we will create.

 ```yaml
 $ cat restricted/role-binding.yml